lhaake/unit4-proj-frontend/project_worksheet.md

 | Thursday, November 19 |
 |---|
-- Met with Alex for project approval.
+1. Met with Alex for project approval.
-- Backend: Rails app is set up.
+2. Backend: Rails app is set up.
 2 tables in database - users and workouts.
 Researched Authentication.
 Set up Auth on backend.
 Tested CRUD routes, Auth on Postman.
 Deployed to Heroku.
 Tested on postman after deployment with Heroku url.
-- Goal for rest of the day: watch Alex's videos about setting up Auth on front end, think through, write notes for react Architecture
+3. Goal for rest of the day: watch Alex's videos about setting up Auth on front end, think through & write notes for react Architecture

 | Friday, November 20 |
 |---|
-- Worked on Authentication
+1. Worked on Authentication
 	- Research
 	- Troubleshooting the sign up, login, log out functionality
 	- The sign up and log in forms are working.
 	- Can see the token being saved in local storage in the "Application" section of Developer Tools
 	- Have been able to fetch workout data for user that is logged in.
 	- Log out button is working.
-- Goal for rest of the day: map over user's data on dashboard component
+2. Goal for rest of the day: map over user's data on dashboard component

 ## Additional Libraries